Poland SyndromeSymptoms, Doctors, Treatments, Advances & More

 Most cases of Poland syndrome are sporadic, which means they are not inherited and occur in people with no history of the disorder in their families.
 Rarely, this condition is passed through generations in families.
 In these families the condition appears to be inherited in an autosomal dominant pattern, which means one copy of an altered gene in each cell is sufficient to cause the disorder, although no associated genes have been found.

-Ilaria Baldelli practices in Genoa, Italy.
+Ilaria Baldelli practices practicing medicine in Genoa, Italy.
 Ms. Baldelli is rated as an Elite expert by MediFind in the treatment of Poland Syndrome.
-Her top areas of expertise are Poland Syndrome, Syndactyly, Acromicric Dysplasia, Nerve Decompression, and Mastectomy.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Poland Syndrome, Syndactyly, Acromicric Dysplasia, Nerve Decompression, and Mastectomy.

-Emmanuel Delay practices in Lyon, France.
+Emmanuel Delay practices practicing medicine in Lyon, France.
 Mr. Delay is rated as an Elite expert by MediFind in the treatment of Poland Syndrome.
-His top areas of expertise are Poland Syndrome, Syndactyly, Acromicric Dysplasia, Mastectomy, and Fasciotomy.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Poland Syndrome, Syndactyly, Acromicric Dysplasia, Mastectomy, and Fasciotomy.

 Summary: The present study will be based on a hybrid breast reconstruction approach with initial skin expansion using the Motiva Flora® Tissue Expander followed by a serial fat grafting session and a final step that includes the placement of a permanent breast implant Ergonomix2®.